 When most students study, they just like to do a bunch of practice problems because it FEELS productive.
 It feels especially good when they get most of them right, say 90%.
 But what good is it to keep doing problems you are already good at?
 It's too easy, so you aren't actually learning anything new or improving.

 When you face your fears (the hardest concepts for you), improvement is inevitable.
-After working with over 2,000 students, I've seen a clear difference between those who succeed and those who don't.
+After working with hundreds of students, I've seen a clear difference between those who succeed and those who don't.